 Roa’s Rapids is similar to Loggerhead Lane in that it has few restrictions.
 The only one is that people under 51 inches must wear life vests.
 This makes sense because the currents are pretty strong and the water moves very fast.
 Those whose feet don’t touch the bottom could get swept up and knocked into other riders or the sides.
 The life vests will help them to be able to maneuver.

-The rest of Aquatica's rides have slightly more restrictions, such as the Dolphin Plunge.
+The rest of Aquatica’s rides have slightly more restrictions, such as the Dolphin Plunge.
 In order to ride this ride, you must be 48 inches or taller.
 Unlike many other rides, no life vests are allowed.
-This is one ride that will not allow wearing of any kind of shirts or cotton shorts.
+This is one ride that will not allow the wearing of any kind of shirt or cotton shorts.
 Riders go as singles only and must not weigh over 300 pounds.
-This ride also has a required riding position, which is straight legged, crossed at the ankles with arms folded over the body like you're giving yourself a hug.
+This ride also has a required riding position, which is straight-legged, crossed at the ankles with arms folded over the body like you’re giving yourself a hug.
 You must be able to maintain that position for the duration of the ride.
-(Don't worry.
-For most people, it's no problem.)

 Walhalla Wave and HooRoo Run both have the same requirements as each other.
 You must be at least 42 inches tall.
 Any riders under 48 inches will be required to wear a life vest.
 These rides allow up to five riders at a time on one raft, but they must not exceed a combined 600 pounds.
 These rides require riders to maintain the proper riding position, which is holding onto the raft straps, one in each hand for the duration of the ride, without any help.